HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 On April 28, 2009, Marathon announced that the South Australian Government has approved the rectification works at the MtGee uranium exploration site.

-> Download Closure Report (Independent Verification of Rectification Works EL3258) external link (6.5MB PDF - PIRSA)
+> Download Closure Report (Independent Verification of Rectification Works EL3258) (6.5MB PDF - PIRSA)

-> Download Formal notification letter following completion of rectification works EL 3258 external link (PDF - PIRSA)
+> Download Formal notification letter following completion of rectification works EL 3258 (PDF - PIRSA)

 A clean-up plan has been approved by the South Australian Government for a mining company caught dumping waste in Arkaroola Wilderness Sanctuary in the Flinders Ranges.
 Marathon Resources was forced to stop drilling in the wilderness area early this year after it was found to have breached sections of its uranium exploration licence by burying waste last year.
 It was ordered by the SA Government to clean up about 35 tonnes of waste buried in plastic and calico bags.
 The Department of Primary Industries and Resources has now formally approved Marathon's clean-up plan.
 (ABC Aug.
 12, 2008)